Tushar010119/THE-AI-FACE-SWAP-DF/README.md

 3. [Download network weights](#download-network-weights) and place `vox-adv-cpk.pth.tar` file in the `avatarify` directory (don't unpack it).

 #### Mac
 *(!)
 Note*: we found out that in versions after [v4.6.8 (March 23, 2020)](https://zoom.us/client/4.6.19178.0323/ZoomInstaller.pkg) Zoom disabled support for virtual cameras on Mac.
-To use Avatarify in Zoom you can choose from 2 options:
+To use The AI FACE SWAP DF in Zoom you can choose from 2 options:
 - Install [Zoom v4.6.8](https://zoom.us/client/4.6.19178.0323/ZoomInstaller.pkg) which is the last version that supports virtual cameras
 - Use latest version of Zoom, but disable library validation by running this command in terminal:
 ```bash